My Favourite Bond

 “If you get on his bad side, your number is up.”

-Dalton never played Bond as indestructible or smug.
-He played him as a professional, a man with a job that left scars.
-It felt honest.
+Dalton never played Bond as smug or indestructible.
+He played him as a man doing a brutal job.

 Why It’s the Best